-The outbreak of the novel coronavirus (COVID-19) continues to spread in various locations throughout the U.S., and its impacts are uncertain and hard to measure, but it has already had material adverse effects on our business, and these effects may continue and may worsen, depending in part on the speed and effectiveness of vaccinations, severity and duration of the pandemic in the U.S. and its immediate and lingering economic effects.
+The spread of the novel coronavirus (COVID-19) at various times and in various locations throughout the U.S., and its future impacts are uncertain and hard to measure, but it has already had material adverse effects on our business, and these effects may recur and could be more severe, depending in part on the effectiveness of vaccinations and treatments and the willingness and ability of people to be vaccinated, the severity and duration of the pandemic in the U.S. and its immediate and lingering economic effects.

-The continued spread of the COVID-19 pandemic globally has had, and could have a greater, material adverse effect on the global and U.S. economies as a whole, as well as the states and cities where we own properties in particular, leading to significant adverse impacts on economic activity as well as significant volatility and lack of liquidity in financial markets, including commercial lending markets.
+The spread of the COVID-19 pandemic globally has impacted, and could have a further, material adverse effect on, the global and U.S. economies as a whole, as well as the states and cities where we own properties in particular, leading to significant adverse impacts on economic activity as well as significant volatility and lack of liquidity in financial markets, including commercial lending markets.

-A sustained downturn in the U.S. economy and reduced consumer spending, including reduced consumer activity at brick-and-mortar commercial establishments, due to the prolonged existence and threat of the COVID-19 pandemic has caused an economic recession in the U.S. that has negatively impacted, and could further impact, the ability and willingness of many of our tenants to pay their rent when due.
-Our ability to lease space and negotiate and maintain favorable rents is also likely to be negatively impacted by a prolonged recession in the U.S. economy, which would result in a decline in our occupancy percentage and reduction in rental revenues as tenants default and leases expire over time.
-An increase in the number of co-tenancy claims at Harris Plaza or other properties could result if the occupancy at those properties falls below required thresholds or large spaces, such as the Bed Bath & Beyond at Harris Plaza vacated at the end of January 2021, otherwise go dark, which may provide remaining tenants at such a property with certain rights that may include the right to cease operations or stop paying or abate (reduce) rent owed.
+A sustained disruption in the U.S. economy and reduced consumer spending, including reduced consumer activity at brick-and-mortar commercial establishments, due to the prolonged existence and threat of the COVID-19 pandemic caused an economic recession in the U.S. and has negatively impacted, and could further impact, the ability and willingness of many of our tenants to pay their rent when due.
+Our ability to lease space and negotiate and maintain favorable rents is also likely to be negatively impacted by further recessions in the U.S. economy, which would result in a decline in our occupancy percentage and reduction in rental revenues as tenants default and leases expire over time.
+Supply chain disruption and resulting inflationary pressures, a global labor shortage, and the ebb and flow of COVID-19, including in specific geographies, are currently impacting the pace of recovery and outlook.
+Several properties have dark or vacant anchor spaces, and an increase in the number of co-tenancy claims could result if the occupancy at those or additional properties falls below required thresholds or large spaces otherwise go dark, which may provide remaining tenants at such a property with certain rights that may include the right to cease operations or stop paying or abate (reduce) rent owed

-Because substantially all of our income is derived from rentals of commercial real property, our business, income, cash flow, results of operations, financial condition, liquidity and ability to comply with the terms of, draw upon or increase the size of our Credit Facility, prospects and ability to service our debt obligations, our ability to consummate future property acquisitions and our ability to pay future distributions to our stockholders would be materially adversely affected if a significant number of tenants continue to be or become unable to meet their obligations to us.
-Also, there is no assurance that we will be able to refinance maturing debt on terms and conditions acceptable to us.
+Because substantially all of our income is derived from rentals of commercial real property, our business, income, cash flow, results of operations, financial condition, liquidity and ability to comply with the terms of, draw upon or increase the size of our Credit Facility, prospects and ability to service our debt obligations, our ability to consummate future property acquisitions and our ability to pay future distributions to our stockholders would be materially adversely affected if a significant number of tenants become unable to meet their obligations to us.
+Also, there is no assurance that we will be able to refinance maturing debt on terms and conditions acceptable to us or at all.
+Debt levels may exceed the value of assets, making it more difficult for us to rent, refinance or sell the assets, which may lead to an asset being subject to foreclosure, a deed in lieu of foreclosure or another transaction with a lender on terms and conditions that may be unfavorable to us, particularly if we do not have enough cash or available credit to repay mortgages or other debts when they mature.